Mostly Resilient

 Barbers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Barbering earns a "Mostly Resilient" label because the heart of the job — the actual cutting, styling, and personal connection with clients — is something AI simply can't replicate yet.
-People trust a skilled human with sharp blades near their face, and that trust, combined with the artistry and conversation that make a great barber visit special, keeps the core work firmly in human hands.
+Barbering earns a "Mostly Resilient" label because the heart of the job, the actual cutting, styling, and human connection with clients, is something AI simply cannot replicate right now.
+People trust their barber with their appearance and enjoy the conversation and personal experience, which makes the chair-side work very hard to automate.

 Read full analysis